 621-622.
 SENIOR HONORS PROGRAM.
 Throughout the year.
 Credit six hours each term.
-Prerequisite, admission to the Honors program.
+Prerequisite, Government 620.
 Hours to be arranged.
 Members of the Department.

-Extensive reading in the fields of government, seminar work, and the preparation of papers in tutorial groups.
-The second half of the spring term is devoted to an independent research project on a selected topic.
+Extensive reading in the fields of government with tutorial supervision, seminar work, and the preparation of an honors thesis.